Are you a group or business interested in zero waste workshops? Get in touch – I love holding them!

 - Use 1-2 tablespoons per load.
 (Vinegar as “softener” is a great add-on).

-Workshop #4: zero waste lotion
+Zero waste workshop #4: zero waste lotion

 Zero waste lotion isn’t often totally zero waste (many of the items come in packaging), but if you get the right kind it can be reused.
 Plus, if you’re working in a larger group the packaging difference become negligible.
 DIY lotion is great because it does reduce overall packaging plus you know exactly what’s in it.
+Here is a post on sourcing DIY zero waste ingredients online.

 - Add all the ingredients into a glass bowl and let melt over a double boiler.